Organizations on the Enterprise plan of DroneDeploy can require members to sign in to DroneDeploy using Single Sign On (SSO).

 If you are already logged in via your organization's identity provider, you will be directed straight to DroneDeploy.
 If not, you will be directed to login with your identity provider to confirm your credentials.

 If a new user tries to sign up to DroneDeploy using an email domain that is associated with an organization that has enabled SSO, the new user will complete the sign-up form, and then be directed to sign in with SSO.
-This user will also automatically be associated with the organization and will have Editor permissions by default, unless otherwise noted at invite.
+This user will also automatically be associated with the organization and will have Member permissions and assigned Viewer license by default, unless the admin sets up different rules for all new SSO users in the security section.